 - photographs of your ancestors or of where they lived or worked

 Where should I go?

 Western Australian material is housed in the J S Battye Library of West Australian History on the 3rd floor.
-Material relating to the rest of Australia and other countries is housed in the Genealogy Centre on the 1st floor.
+Material relating to the rest of Australia and other countries is housed in the Genealogy Centre also on the 3rd floor.
 The Family History tours explain the key resources held on both floors.

 Can I get help?